mahesh14367/geminiAIProject/README.md

-This Project Integrates the GeminiAI and get request the services and get the responses accordingly.
+This Project Integrates the GeminiAI and  request the services and get the responses accordingly.